-Tuesday and Thursday Mornings 7:30am to 9:00am
+Tuesday 7:30am to 9:00am

 The National Swim Meet rotates around the State and Territory Capitals, with the host city being published several years in advance.
 There are no qualifying times for the Nationals and no requirement to have competed at the State Titles.
 In Queensland it is not uncommon for the State Titles to be held after the Nationals.
 For those of us who just go along to make up the numbers the Nationals can be a good excuse to do some travelling as well as an incentive to do some additional training.

 The FINA World Masters Swim is held every two years.
 For this and other international competitions you must be at least twenty five.
 The World masters provides an opportunity to travel overseas and meet people from around the World.

 In inter-club State and National swim meets, heats are seeded based on nominated times provided by the swimmers and not by sex or age group.
 The idea being to provide everyone with the best possible competition.
 There are in general no finals with placings within age groups being determined by heat times.
 The age for competition purposes is the age as of the 31 December of the year in which the swim meet is conducted.
 Age groups are generally five year bracket 25 to 29, 30 to 34 etc except for the lowest age group 18 and 24.
 Sanctioned swim meets may include 25 m 50 m, 100 m, 200 m, 400 m and 800 m events in all four strokes; Individual medley 100 m (short course), 200 m, 400 m and 800 m; 1500 m in freestyle, breaststroke and backstroke.
 The longer distance form stroke and medley, that is, more than 400 m being less common events.